lkesteloot/weekend-ray-tracer/README.md

     % cd sim
     % make run

-# Live preview

-Compile the `minifb` directory first to get a live preview from the renderer.

-    % cd minifb
-    % make

 # Build

-Build the renderer using the Makefile:
+Build the renderer using CMake:

+    % mkdir build
+    % cd build
+    % cmake ..
     % make

 It compiles on MacOS and Linux.